 A Covid Response Team was put in place at Coalesce.
 The Covid Response Management Coordinator for the group is Orla Murray (Group HR team) supported by Shane O’ Neill and Grainne Doyne.
 Orla is responsible for managing compliance across the company however this does not substitute the personal responsibility of creative business partners and members of the platform.

-Training on the requirements and special measures for returning to work safely will be provided.
-Training in the use of PPE will take place online through WHO and HSE training presentations.
-Staff members will also complete the certified HSA online course ‘Return to Work Safely Induction’.
-Lead worker representative Orla Murray will complete the HSA ‘Lead Worker’ course
+Training on the requirements and special measures for returning to work safely has been provided.
+Training in the use of PPE has taken place online through WHO and HSE training presentations.
+Staff members have completed the certified HSA online course ‘Return to Work Safely Induction’.
+Lead worker representative Orla Murray has completed the HSA ‘Lead Worker’ course

 Coalesce has engaged in many discussions and brainstorming activities to come up with a detailed plan to resume safely returning to work.
 In order to safely return to work and ensure compliance with the government directives the Coalesce business was broken down into 3 main scenarios for review and assessment.